-Before this amazing easy carve surface came out lino cut carving was risky.
+Before this amazing easy carve surface came out the craving portion of linocut printmaking was risky.
 It required so much pressure from the artist it was easy to slip and land your carving tool in the meat of your hand.
 This easy carve stuff is a whole new animal.
 It’s soft and rubbery and carves out of the printing plate like buttah’.
 Easy.

 Practice carving by following your directional lines.
 Try taking out all the carving material in places.
 Leave some in places for added texture.
 Use all three different sizes of carving tips that come with your carving tool.
 See what you like best by trying it all!

 You’re using a small piece of carving materials and only a little ink for this project.
 Try a little of everything so you know what works for you!
 You can refine your choices in future projects!

 Ready to print?
 Let’s do it.
 Squeeze a small dollop of printing ink out on a plastic plate.
 Use your brayer (the little roller) to spread the ink.
 Go back and forth one direction and then switch and go back and forth the opposite direction.
 When the ink is ready you will hear it start to sound tacky.

 Roll ink onto your printing plate in the same way you loaded the brayer; back and forth one way, then back and forth the opposite direction.